Thursday, October 30, 2008

 A zygote's life

 I met a zygote while waiting in line at the grocery store the other day.
-Judging from the watery mess on the floor I guessed it was fresh from some nearby fertility lab.
-I tried to engage it in conversation but all it did was jiggle in its little petri dish.
-It was a rather rude zygote.
+The water on the floor suggested it was a fresh escapee from some nearby fertility lab.
+I tried to engage it in conversation but all it did was jiggle awkwardly in its little petri dish.
+What a rude, weird zygote.

 Don't laugh.
 It's not funny.
 Zygotes are people too, you know.
 At least, according to Kristi Burton, the 21-year-old mastermind of a Colorado ballot measure that would define "personhood" as beginning at the moment of conception.

-Since zygotes are unable to work as productive members of society, would the government have to supply them all with social services such as social security, unemployment compensation and food stamps so they can keep up the required diet of nourishing stem cells?
+Since zygotes are unable to work as productive members of society, would the government have to offer social security, unemployment compensation and food stamps so they can keep up the required diet of nourishing stem cells?

-If a woman in Colorado who does not know she is pregnant smokes or consumes alcohol or decides to slide down the stairs on a boogie board and the zygote is harmed, is that woman to be charged with child abuse?
+If a woman in Colorado, unaware she is pregnant, smokes or consumes alcohol or decides to surf down the stairs on a boogie board and the zygote is harmed, will that woman be charged with child abuse?
 (This question is posed in the linked article above)

-Must a loving couple unable to create their own zygotes file adoption applications and meet with the guardians of unwanted zygotes before claiming the zygote as their own?
+Must a loving couple unable to create their own zygotes file adoption applications and meet with the guardians of unwanted zygotes before claiming a zygote as their own?

 Do pregnant women dining out now have to add one extra zygote to every dinner reservation?